Natural Baby Life logo (480 x 130)

 Your baby is the most important thing in all the world to you and you likely spend the majority of your time caring for them.
-When your baby seems to not want much to do with you or seems to prefer the other parent it can feel like a dagger through the heart.
+When your baby seems to not want much to do with you or seems to prefer the other parent, it can feel like a dagger through the heart.

 Baby turns away from me

+If your baby constantly turns away from you, it’s no wonder you might say, “I feel like my baby doesn’t like me.”
 There’s nothing like reaching for your child only to have them turn away from you leaving you feeling like you’ve been punched in the gut.
 We’ve all been there.
-Let’s look at some reasons why your baby may be turning from you.

 It could be as simple as your baby is feeling a little overwhelmed.
 They enjoy looking at your face, watching your facial expressions, and listening to your voice.
 When these sights and sounds (or the emotions that accompany them) become overstimulating, they will naturally either look away or turn their whole head from you.